uthanhercules/uthanhercules/README.md

 🧙RPG player in his spare time and 📝writer all the time, I seek to use programming like a pencil to bring to life the most diverse solutions!

-I'm live in Salvador, Brazil, and currently working as Monitor on Cubos Academy👨‍💻 and as Full Stack Web Developer on Ford Motor Company🚗.
+I live in Salvador, Brazil, and currently working as Mentor on Cubos Academy and as Back-end Dveloper on Weedo.it.

 <h2>💻Technologies</h2>